dapphub/ds-chief/README.md

-# ds-chief
+# ds-vote-quorum

 ## Summary

-This contract provides a way to elect a "chief" contract via approval voting.
+This contract provides a way to elect a lead contract via approval voting.
 This may be combined with another contract, such as `DSAuthority`, to elect a ruleset for a smart contract system.